macformula/hil/canlink/README.md

 BusManager
 ---------------
 `BusManager` is a centralized node responsible for orchestrating all interactions with a CAN bus.
-It acts as a message broker supporting the transmission of bus traffic to registered handlers and receiving incoming messages from these handlers to write to the bus.
+It acts as a message broker supporting the transmission of bus traffic to registered handlers and writing frames onto the bus.

 Tracer
 ---------------